Linda Louise Rigsbee writes clean romance.

 Regardless of the name she uses, all Linda's books are free of offensive language and explicit sex.
 Her characters are realistic, the plots believable and the endings always upbeat.

 Romance: Linda's romance stories are certainly off the beaten path.
 Most have a prologue and epilogue from the male point of view.
 This is unique in romance.
 The stories focus on the building and maintaining of relationships in realistic life situations.
-Erotica readers be forewarned.
-There are no sex scenes.
-These are Sweet Romantic Suspense stories.
+No erotica; just clean wholesome romance stories.

 Western: Rigsbee's westerns are fast-paced, generally a can't-put-down read.
 Most are novellas but they offer a full menu of mystery, adventure and action.
 The novel, "Blood Red" is Rigsbee's latest release.
-The title is a play on words, as it is actually an argument against violence.
+The title is a play on words, as it is actually an argument against violence - learning to control and channel anger.
 Youth: Linda writes for children on up through young adult.
 Linda illustrates her children's books.
 Most are available on her HomeSpun Literature site as free downloads.
-Short Stories: Linda hones her writing skills with short stories and flash fiction that can be read free and individually on Dear Tales website.
+Short Stories: Linda hones her writing skills with short stories and flash fiction that can be read free and individually on DEAR TALES website.
 Most of these stories are also available in short story collections.